 You can register for yourself or for someone else, like a parent or grandparent.

-Everyone 18 and older in B.C. are eligible to get vaccinated, even if you don’t have a Personal Health Number or other documentation.
+Everyone 18 and older in BC is eligible to get vaccinated, even if you don’t have a Personal Health Number or other documentation.

 Proof of Immunization